insolar/insolar/README.md

    It generates bootstrap data, starts a pulse watcher, and launches a number of nodes.
 In local setup, the "nodes" are simply services listening on different ports.
    The default number of nodes is 5, you can uncomment more in `scripts/insolard/bootstrap_template.yaml`.

-2. When the pulse watcher says `INSOLAR STATE: READY`, you can run the following:
+2. When the pulse watcher says `INSOLAR STATE: READY`, you can run a benchmark:

-   * Benchmark:

      ```
      bin/benchmark -c=4 -r=25 -k=.artifacts/launchnet/configs/
      ```